 Each Eligible Homeowner will need to provide a certificate of independent legal advice signed by your solicitor.
-That certificate will confirm the solicitor provided you with advice as to the nature of the sale, the contents of the associated deed and your rights and obligations.
+That certificate will confirm the solicitor provided you with advice as to the nature of the surrender and your rights and obligations.

 HOME CONTENTS